How To Clean A Carbon Steel Wok

 - Don’t put your wok in the dishwasher.

-- Never use an abrasive cleaner or harsh brush or cloth.
+- Never use an abrasive soap cleaner.

 - If you see rust spots appearing, gently remove the rust and repeat the seasoning process.